AICoE/elyra-aidevsecops-tutorial/README.md

 ### Operate First Open Environment

-[Operate First][2] Open Infrastructure environment has been selected to run this tutorial.
-It fullfills all the requirement stated above.
-If you are interested in using it, just get in touch with Operate First team, it's an open source initiative.
+[Operate First][2] is an open infrastructure environment started at Red Hat's Office of the CTO.
+It has been selected to run this tutorial since it is an open source initiative that fulfills all the requirements stated above.
+Anyone with a Google account can log in and start developing.
+To learn more about Operate First, visit the [website](https://www.operate-first.cloud/) or [GitHub community](https://github.com/operate-first).

-You can find some notes also regarding other environments in the different sections of the tutorial.

 ## Tools

 In this tutorial the following technologies are going to be used:

-- [JupyterHub][4], to launch images with Jupyter tooling.
+- [JupyterHub][4] to launch images with Jupyter tooling
-- [Elyra][5], which is a set of AI-centric extensions to JupyterLab Notebooks (e.g. interface with Kubeflow Pipeline, Git, Python scripts).
+- [Elyra][5] supplies a set of extensions to JupyterLab notebooks to support AI projects
-- [Project Thoth][6] Extension for Dependency Management on JupyterLab.
-If you want to know more, have a look at this [repo]((https://github.com/thoth-station/jupyterlab-requirements)).
+- [Project Thoth][6] extension for dependency management on JupyterLab
-- [Kubeflow Pipelines][9], to allow end to end experiment using pipelines.
+- [Kubeflow Pipelines][9] for end to end experiments using pipelines

-## GitOps, reproducibility, portability and traceability with AI support
+## GitOps for reproducibility, portability, traceability with AI support

-Nowadays, developers (including Data Scientists) use Git and GitOps practices to store, share all code (e.g. notebooks, models) on development platforms (e.g. GitHub).
-GitOps best practices help reproducibility and traceability for all projects available.
+Nowadays, developers (including data scientists) use Git and GitOps practices to store and share code on development platforms such as GitHub.
+GitOps best practices allow for reproducibility and traceability in projects.

-One of the most important requirement for reproducibility is dependencies management.
-Having dependencies clearly stated allow for reusability and portability of notebooks, which can be reused in another projects and shared safely with other Data Scientists.
+One of the most important requirements for reproducibility is dependency management.
+Having dependencies clearly stated allows portability of notebooks, so they can be shared safely with others and reused in other projects.

 If you want to know more about this issue in the data science domain, have a look at this [article](https://developers.redhat.com/blog/2021/03/19/managing-python-dependencies-with-the-thoth-jupyterlab-extension/) or this [video](https://www.youtube.com/watch?v=ifyQ2oSxjnU).

-[Project Thoth][6] helps developers keep these dependencies up to date integrating its recommendation in developers daily tools.
-If you want to know more have a look [here](https://thoth-station.ninja/docs/developers/adviser/integration.html).
-Thanks to this tooling, the developers (including data scientists) do not have to worry too much about dependency management (they still need to select their dependencies), which can be handled by a bot and automated pipelines.Hence, having AI support can lead to improvement in the development of AI project, speeding up steps due to performance improvements coming from dependencies and keeping your application secure because insecure libs cannot be introduced.
+[Project Thoth][6] keeps dependencies up to date by giving recommendations for a developer's daily tools.
+Thanks to this tooling, developers (including data scientists) do not have to worry about managing the dependencies after they are selected, since conflicts can be handled by Thoth bots and automated pipelines.
+Having this AI support can benefit AI projects, offering improvements such as performance improvements due to optimized dependencies and additional security since insecure libraries cannot be introduced.
+If you want to know more, have a look at this [repo](https://github.com/thoth-station/jupyterlab-requirements) or Thoth's [website](https://thoth-station.ninja/docs/developers/adviser/integration.html).

 ## Automated pipelines and bots for your GitHub project